alshival/openAI-Discord-Bot/README.md

 - Ask the bot to play music through voice channels.
 - Perform Market Research Analysis using yfinance to create financial charts and mix charts with regression lines.

-You might notice squares where Fefe is trying to place emoji's on the charts she produces.
+You might notice squares where Fefe is trying to place emojis on the charts she produces.
 I am figuring out the best way to let her use emojis.
 The emoji pack she is trying to use is incompatible with matplotlib.
 But she can stamp with a .png or .svg.

 ## Usage